 Applicable to the best appointed and most ornate town halls, art galleries and museums.
 They will be of a prestigious, purpose built character and be invariably large.
 They will provide a very high standard of accommodation using high quality finishes internally and externally.
 In the case of art galleries and museums they will be of national or regional rather than local significance and standards of viewing space, lighting conditions, security and climate control will be of a suitably high standard to meet the demands of the collection.
-The best Victorian town halls, art galleries and museums in large towns would fall into this category.
+The best victorian town halls, art galleries and museums in large towns would fall into this category.

-In the case of modern "state of the art" art galleries, museums and halls, where the building is of the highest quality and is of a particularly excellent standard and of architectural significance, the rate may be enhanced.
-If actual costs for such buildings are available, these may provide the best evidence.
+In the case of modern "state of the art" art galleries, museums and halls, where the building is of the highest quality and is architecturally unique and iconic, the rate may be enhanced.
+If the actual cost for such buildings are available, these may provide the best evidence.
+In absence of actual costs a cost rate up to £3,500 could be used for subjects of a particularly excellent standard and architectural significance.